Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  The video device accepts program stream.

-          You still have to open the video and the audio device but only send the stream to the video device.
+          You still have to open the woke video and the woke audio device but only send the woke stream to the woke video device.

 Description
 ~~~~~~~~~~~

 A call to `VIDEO_GET_CAPABILITIES`_ returns an unsigned integer with the
-following bits set according to the hardware's capabilities.
+following bits set according to the woke hardware's capabilities.

 -----